ambitus/pyracf/common/generate_requests_only.md

 &nbsp;

 **Generate Requests Only** mode can be enabled on any "Admin" object by setting the `generate_requests_only` class attribute to `True` through the class constructor.
-When enable, IRRSMO00 request XML will be generated and returned to the user in the form of a **bytes object** without attempting to make a request to IRRSMO00.
+When enabled, IRRSMO00 request XML will be generated and returned to the user in the form of a **bytes object** without attempting to make a request to IRRSMO00.

 ## Example